Mortgage Broker vs Bank: Complete Comparison

 Wholesale rates typically 0.125-0.25% lower

-Access to wholesale pricing from 200+ lenders, can shop for best rates
+Access to wholesale pricing from 200+ lenders, can shop for best pricing

 Retail rates only from their institution